 Dr. Ruttle’s office and home was located on the corner of North Street and Robinson Street.
 In the letter that Dr. Ruttle sent to the University of Western Ontario Alumni Gazette (1978), he wrote, “The past 44 years have been mostly happy, but I cannot forget the time when I spent all night in my car stuck in a snow drift during a blizzard or the night my car was stuck in mud.
 It was dark and raining and I walked a mile with mud and water to my knees to attend a lady having a miscarriage.
 She survived and I received no pay.
 Before country roads were graveled there was also a time that I got stuck in the gumbo clay of Dawn Township so badly, that the front wheels of my car would not rotate.”

-Dr. Ruttle died on June 4th, 1979 in Chatham.
+Dr. Ruttle died at the Public General Hospital in Chatham on June 4th, 1979.
 Mrs. Ruttle died on the 25th of February 1984 also in Chatham.
-They are buried at the Dresden Cemetery, near Dr. Ruttle’s parents.
+Dr. and Mrs. Ruttle are buried at the Dresden Cemetery, near Dr. Ruttle’s parents.